pgonzaleznetwork/HappySoup.io/README.md

 * Get immediately insights with built-in charts
 * Drill down to the last dependent metadata in an easy to follow tree structure

+**General Features**

+* "Where is this used" and "Deployment Boundary" visualization
+* Easily export the dependencies to excel, csv files or package.xml
+* Bypass all the limitations of the MetadataComponentDependency API
+* Intuitive UI, easy to follow tree structure
+* Log in from anywhere, no installation required
+* Available for self-hosting locally or on your own Heroku account